Chin Augmentation Surgery

 Cosmetic chin surgery is often sought by men and women who want to increase the projection of their chin in order to make lower chin and neck contours more defined, and to improve the balance and harmony between their facial features.

 Who is a good candidate for chin enhancement surgery?

 Good candidates for chin surgery are healthy, non-smokers who want to address the following cosmetic concerns:

 - Poor definition between the lower face and neck

 - Disproportionate facial features

-If you desire a stronger, more prominent chin or want to increase chin projection to balance other facial features that seem overly prominent, chin surgery may be right for you.
-During your consultation, you can talk openly with Dr. Will about your goals and expectations, and after thoroughly evaluating your facial anatomy, Dr. Will can recommend the best procedure to meet your needs.
+If you desire a stronger, more prominent chin, or if you want to increase chin projection to balance other facial features that seem overly prominent, then chin surgery may be right for you.
+During your consultation, you can talk openly with Dr. Will about your goals and expectations, and the, after thoroughly evaluating your facial anatomy, Dr. Will can recommend the best procedure to meet your needs.

 Most cosmetic surgeons use a facial implant made of silicone rubber to enhance the chin.
-A variety of chin implant shapes and sizes are available, which allows Dr. Will to provide his Washington DC area chin surgery patients with customized results that suit their unique facial anatomy.
+A variety of chin implant shapes and sizes are available, which allows Dr. Will to provide his chin surgery patients with customized results that suit their unique facial anatomy.

-During chin implant surgery in Maryland, cosmetic surgeon Dr. Will makes a small incision inside the lower lip or under the chin, creates a pocket in front of the lower jawbone and places the chin implant inside the pocket.
+During chin implant surgery, cosmetic surgeon Dr. Will makes a small incision inside the lower lip or under the chin, creates a pocket in front of the lower jawbone, and places the chin implant inside the pocket.